 Sandy dramatically altered some beaches and other parts of the landscape on Connecticut’s coast, said Terry Backer, executive director of Soundkeeper, a Norwalk-based nonprofit group dedicated to protecting Long Island Sound.
 There also were reports that the storm swept oysters to new locations, which can kill the shellfish, Backer said.

 "The Sound has weathered many storms and its shoreline moves around," he said.
 "But we’ve put infrastructure and houses in those places.
-The
+The impact on the Sound comes from destruction on land -- ruptured oil tanks, sewage treatment problems, structure damage, debris, that’s where it can cause water quality problems.
+The water often rebounds from water contaminations, but it does take time."

 Save the Sound and other environmental groups hope to convince policymakers that rebuilding sand dunes, restoring saltwater marshes and other shoreline restoration projects are the best ways to minimize storm damage.